jrehor/kcc/README.md

 3628800
 ```

 Now that we parted ways with loops, you get to learn there are **6 adverbs** in k that modify verbs in different ways.
-Please welcome the magnificent six, and note that o
+Please welcome the magnificent six, and note that only most trivial use cases are shown:
-most trivial:

 ----------------
 adverb **each** is `f'x`